Rockford Medical Malpractice Lawyer

 Saint Anthony is a level one trauma unit capable of providing emergency pediatric and level two perinatal care.
-It excels at perinatal care and, like Swedish American, has extremely low birth injury and delivery injuries.
-One of the primary areas of concern for Saint Anthony is its high hip fracture mortality rate.
+It excels at perinatal care and has extremely low birth injury and delivery injuries.
+However, one of the primary areas of concern for Saint Anthony is its high hip fracture mortality rate.

-Patients suffering from hip fractures at this facility are three times more likely to die than the state average.
+Patients suffering from hip fractures by this health care provider are three times more likely to die than the state average.
 Illinois experiences an average hip fracture mortality rate of 21.81 out of 1,000 patients.
-63.56 out of 1,000 patients treated at Saint Anthony which suffered hip fractures passed away.
+63.56 out of 1,000 patients treated at Saint Anthony, which suffered hip fractures, passed away.

-Mortality rates for other conditions are also statistically higher than both the state and national averages as well.
-13.1% of patients admitted for pneumonia, 14.4% of patients suffering from congestive heart failure and 15.2% of heart attack patients died within thirty days of treatment.
-The state averages are 11.82%, 11.65% and 14.53%, respectively.
+Mortality rates for other conditions are also statistically higher than both the state and national averages.
+For example, 13.1% of patients admitted for pneumonia, 14.4% of patients suffering from congestive heart failure, and 15.2% of heart attack patients died within thirty days of treatment.
+The state averages are 11.82%, 11.65%, and 14.53%, respectively.

-Only 82% of patients undergoing surgical procedures received treatment for the prevention of blood clots and 22% of patients released on blood thinning medications were not provided information about their medication, risk factors or how to safely use it.Begin an Investigation to Learn if You are Entitled to Compensation Regarding Rockford Medical Negligence
+Only 82% of patients undergoing surgical procedures received treatment to prevent blood clots, and 22% of patients released on blood-thinning medications were not provided information about their medication, risk factors, or how to use it safely.